Dannyblazer/Blogz1/README.md

 - friends system: Users can become friends with other users and receive updates on their activity.

-- Chat_messaging system: Users can chat with their friends

 - Rest Api support: An awesome django-rest api backend to support mobile applications.

-- Notifications: Users receive notifications when their blog posts receive comments or when they are mentioned in other posts.(still in development)

 - Admin Controls: Admins have the ability to manage users, moderate comments, and perform other administrative tasks.